ShareKM/KMAP-C/README.md

 ## Overview

-The **Open Kinetic Modeling and Analysis Package (KMAP)** offers a developmental environment to implement and apply different tracer kinetic models for analyzing dynamic positron emission tomography (PET) data, particularly to address the challenges emerging in total-body PET kinetic modeling.
-The primary objective of this open-source package is to provide tracer kinetic modeling developers with a core library to build upon without starting from scratch.
-The early version of the **KMAP** package was originally developed at the University of California, Davis.
-Its open-source version is initiated as a part of the [Open Kinetic Modeling Initiative (OpenKMI)](https://www.openkmi.org/).
+The **Open Kinetic Modeling and Analysis Package (KMAP)** is a software environment designed to implement and apply various tracer kinetic models for analyzing dynamic positron emission tomography (PET) data.
+It particularly focuses on addressing the challenges associated with total-body PET kinetic modeling.
+The main goal of this open-source package is to provide developers of tracer kinetic modeling with a foundational library to build upon, saving them from starting from scratch.
+The initial version of the **KMAP** package was developed at the University of California, Davis, and its open-source version was launched as part of the [Open Kinetic Modeling Initiative (OpenKMI)](https://www.openkmi.org/).

 The **C-KMAP Toolkit** is a core C/C++ source code library to define and implement the input function, kinetic models, optimization algorithms, and utility functions.
 For parametric imaging (voxel-wise kinetic modeling), it adopts the OpenMP parallel programming model for acceleration.